Overall Score 6 Represents average audio ecosystem compatibility score.

 more than that of JLab Go Air Pop by 4

-JLab Go Air Pop microphone sensitivity is measured at -42dBV/Pa.
-The size of the analog or digital output signal from the microphone with its input stimulus is a calculation of its sensitivity.
+The JLab Go Air Pop microphone sensitivity is measured at -42dBV/Pa.
+The vastness of the analog or digital output signal from the microphone with its input stimulus is a calculation of its sensitivity.
 It's the 'loudness' of the sound that the microphone can recognize.

-Jabra Elite 5 support ambient sound mode, which uses microphones to pass through ambient sound to still be heard even while wearing the earbuds
+The Jabra Elite 5 support ambient sound mode, which uses microphones to channel ambient noises to still be heard even while wearing the earbuds

-JLab Go Air Pop support fast charging.
-Commonly, technologies like MediaTek’s Pump Express, are used to lower the time it takes to charge a device.
+The JLab Go Air Pop support fast charging.
+Most often, technologies like Qualcomm’s Quick Charge, are used to lower the amount of time it takes to fully charge the earbuds.

-Also the Jabra Elite 5 too support fast charging.
-It's very similar to regular charging, just that the battery fills up much faster.
-Say, with Quick Charge 3.0, the battery is charged to 50% in just 30 minutes.
+The Jabra Elite 5 support fast charging.
+This kind is similar to regular charging, only that the battery fills up much faster.
+For example, with Quick Charge 3.0, the battery is charged to 50% in just thirty minutes.

-JLab Go Air Pop have a mute function, they have the option to mute/unmute a conversation directly from the device.
+The JLab Go Air Pop have a mute function, they have the feature to mute/unmute a conversation directly from the device.

-The Jabra Elite 5 too support the mute function.
-The mute function means that you unilaterally turn off the earbuds' microphone, but you can still hear the other party talk.
+The Jabra Elite 5 also have this function.
+It means that you are in position turn off the device's microphone, but still hear the other party's voice.

-The JLab Go Air Pop, so you can access the volume control, pause, play, mute, etc whichever functions are supported on the device.
+With the JLab Go Air Pop, so you can access the volume control, pause, play, mute, etc whichever features are supported on the earbuds.

-The Jabra Elite 5 also have a control panel on them.
+Jabra Elite 5 too have a control panel on them.

 The JLab Go Air Pop have a warranty period of 2 Years, the period of time that warrant free repair and adjustment services in case of a malfunction occurring under normal use that has followed instruction manuals.

-If covered under the manufacturer’s warranty it is possible to get a replacement a malfunction occurs.
+If covered under the manufacturer’s warranty it is possible to get a replacement in the case of a malfunction.
 Jabra Elite 5 have a warranty period of 2Years,

 equal to that of the JLab Go Air Pop